 Instructions

-Instructions are included in this document to provide clarity, further guidance and additional resources for the associated phase of the document.
+Instructions are included in this document to provide clarity, further guidance, and additional resources for the associated phase of the document.
 The instructions are not intended for direct use within the final program document and should be removed before the document is finalized.

 For the purposes of this document, all instructions are contained within square brackets, and are written in italicized red text.
 The end of all instructions will include a reminder that this text should be removed from the document.
 Below is a visual example of the instructions found in this document.